SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

     ![Detail Pane](./img/Ex3_Detail_Pane.png)

-1. We must now map the columns from our source table to the projection.
+1. We must now decide which columns in the underlying database table will be "projected" though to the calculation view.
+In this case, we will take the simple option and select everything! :-)

     Click on the table name and drag the entire table to the "Output Columns" area on the right.

     ![Data Mapping](./img/Ex3_Data_Mapping_Before.png)

-1. Now, every column in the `TECHED_FLIGHT_TRIP_EARTHROUTES` table has been selected to supply data to the projection
+1. Now, every column in the `TECHED_FLIGHT_TRIP_EARTHROUTES` table will be projected through to the calculation view.

     ![Data Mapping](./img/Ex3_Data_Mapping_After.png)

-1. We now need to add two input parameters: `airportFrom` and `airportTo`.
+1. If we stopped at this point, there would be little point in having a projection, since all we have done so far is directly expose the entire underlying database table.
+So we will now add two input parameters to allow the data to be filtered.
+We will call these input parameters `airportFrom` and `airportTo`.

     For each of the input parameters shown in the table below, repeat the following steps.

     | Name | Is Mandatory | Data Type | Length |
     |---|:-:|---|:-:|
     | `airportFrom` | ![Tick](./img/tick.png) | `NVARCHAR` | 3
     | `airportTo` | ![Tick](./img/tick.png) | `NVARCHAR` | 3

     1. From the Project screen, select the "Parameters" tab, then click on the plus icon and select "Input Parameter"
     ![New Input Parameter Step 1](./img/Ex3_Add_Input_Param1.png)